Question: What is Transit procedure?

 Question: What are the simplifications within Common Transit Procedure?

-Answer: Following an application by the principal or the consignee, as appropriate, the competent authorities may authorise the following simplifications:
+Answer: Following an application by the holder of the procedure or the consignee, as appropriate, the competent authorities may authorise the following simplifications:

 - Use of a comprehensive guarantee or guarantee waiver,